Kansas City Confidential: Plot

-Foster, as Mr. Big, writes individual notes to Rolfe, Kane, and Romano to meet him on his boat.
-Before it can happen, Kane and Romano try to ambush Rolfe, who gets the drop on them.
-He admits he is Rolfe, not Harris, and tells them he insists on getting Harris’s share.
+Foster, as Mr. Big, writes individual notes to Rolfe, Kane and Romano to meet him on his boat.
+Before this can happen, Kane and Romano try to ambush Rolfe, who gets the drop on them.
+He admits he is Rolfe, not Harris, and tells them he insists on getting Harris’ share.
 Kane and Romano waylay Rolfe and discover he's going to the boat.
 All three are driven there by Foster, pretending to be going out fishing.
 They still do not know he is Mr. Big.
 On board, Rolfe escapes and comes across the money that Foster had made easy to spot.
 Romano, gun in hand, confronts him.
 To buy time, Rolfe shows him the money.
 Romano, planning to keep it all, kills Kane.
-Foster arrives on the scene, but says too much.
+Foster arrives on the scene but says too much.
 Rolfe deduces he is Mr. Big and says so out loud.
-In the gun battle that follows, Foster kills Romano, but not before Romano fatally shoots him.
-As Foster is dying he tells Rolfe his one wish is that Helen doesn't find out his duplicity.
-With his dying breath, he tells the insurance investigator that Rolfe was his source and deserves the $300,000 reward for having helped recover the stolen money from the robbery.
+In the gunfight that follows, Foster kills Romano, but not before Romano fatally shoots him.
+As Foster is dying he tells Rolfe his one wish is that Helen doesn't find out about his duplicity.
+With his dying breath, he tells Andrews that Rolfe was his source and deserves the $300,000 reward for having helped recover the stolen money from the robbery.